j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 This is a demonstration of applying **principle of least privilege** - administrators should not have access to data with in the IceCreamSales table.

 ### 5.2.
-Principle of Least Privilege: Country based restricted access - USA
+Principle of Least Privilege: USA country based restricted row and column access
-This section demonstrates how you can use BigLake to restrict access based on policies.
-We will show how the "usa_user" can only access data for USA in the IceCreamSales table - the security has been set up as part of Terraform provisioning.
+This section demonstrates how you can use BigLake to restrict access based on policies. <br>
+1. Row Level Security: "usa_user" can only access data for (Country=) USA in the IceCreamSales table
+2. Column Level Security: "usa_user" can see the columns Discount and Net_Revenue

+**What to expect:**
+1. You will log on as the usa_user in an incognito browser
+2. First, you will launch Cloud Shell in the Cloud Console and create a personal authentication session that you will keep running for the duration of this lab section
+3. Next, you will go to the Dataproc UI on the Cloud Console, go to "WEB INTERFACES" and launch JupyterLab
+4. In JupyterLab, you will first launch a terminal session and authenticate yourself and get a Kerberos ticket by running 'kinit'
+5. Then you will run through the notebook

 #### 5.2.1.
 Switch to the "usa_user" profile